 What is Reborning?

-The customized art of creating a beautiful , realistic version of a live, breathing baby from and ordinary vinyl doll, or doll kit.
+Wikipedia describes 'reborning' as the customized art of creating a beautiful , realistic version of a live, breathing baby from an ordinary vinyl doll, or doll kit.
 Each artist uses their own techniques and personalities to bring to "life" a doll, thus making each one, an original one of a kind baby (aka OOAK).
 Due to a recent UK Documentary titled "Fake Babies", it has given a new awareness to the Reborning art.
 Reborn Artists prefer the term "reborn" as it describes the "rebirth" of a doll.
 Reborn babies have also been featured, recently, on The View, Dr. Phil, Inside Edition and 20/20.

 I spend weeks, sometimes months creating each baby.
 It is a very intensive process that involves taking a kit or sculpt and painting on multiple layers of Genesis Heat Set paints.
 These paints are permanent and each layer is baked on before applying another.
 Veining, mottling, blushing and highlighting every crease and crevice is added.
 The hair is micro rooted.
 This takes the most time as I only allow 1-2 hairs per "follicle", going over the head, using tweezers and plucking any follicle that has more than 2.
 I spend a great deal on selecting the layette, making sure the color and style of the outfit brings out the best in the baby.
 I then weigh the body to perfection, using the highest grade faux fleece stuffing and fine, round glass beads in all the right places so your baby will flop as a newborn would.
 I spend hours photographing the baby to capture the correct color of the baby.
 The hours spent are endless.
 It truly is a labor of love!
 The results produce a lifelike baby that can be treasured and passed down through generations.
 Once reborned, these dolls are not meant for young children, but the grown "child at heart".